kelreel/tensor-orderbook/readme.md

 > The project is at the initial stage of development.
 Feel free to contribute.
 The API is unstable and may be inaccurate.
 > This is an unofficial Tensor project.

+> [!NOTE]
+> Now some of the collections are already using the new V2 programs (Marketplace, AMM).
+Integratoion is WIP.

 You can use this repository as an example of implementing your Tensor-based projects.

 You will need to Solana RPC with Metaplex DAS support (optional), e.g Helius (a free plan is fine).